shapeintheglass/gnosia-customizer/README.md

 This wouldn't be possible without the work and findings of many Gnosia fans throughout the years!
 In particular I'd like to call out:

+ * Petit Depotto for creating Gnosia!
+The amount of coding behind the character AI is staggering and was what captivated me the most about the game.
  * Everyone in the Gnosia Discord who worked on the [All Skills](https://discordapp.com/channels/791411929494716446/957864790896803840/1078748972652441760) mod!
 Especially Pressie, who provided a lot of help to me in the modding channel. 🙏
  * /u/Wave-Master's very thorough [reddit comments](https://www.reddit.com/r/Gnosia_/comments/1jwcesm/comment/mmoboii/), which really helped me understand some of the more confusing internal stats.
  * /u/SAllerleirauh's various posts on [game internal stats](https://www.reddit.com/r/Gnosia_/comments/uxrcuv/love_levels_for_characters_from_game_files/) and their [video of Danganronpa sprites in Gnosia](https://www.youtube.com/watch?v=i6Av8n6nKAE), which proved to me that something like this was even possible!

 ## 🧪 Prototype features:

-The following assets can be modified:
+As of 6/17/2025, the following customizations are supported:

 **Characters**
- * Sprites - Supports up to 99 sprites per character!
+ * Sprites - Up to 99 sprites per character!
  * Name + some bio page info
  * Attributes - Hidden stats that affect the character's decisions
  * Ability points